alexandrentougas/bc_linux_network_project/README.md

 You can now remotely connect to your workstation from another machine on the network

-To know your workstation's ip
+To know your workstation's IP
 ```sh
 ip a
 ```